 Upon receipt of a request from the S-CSCF, the HSS sends one SD-AV to the S-CSCF using CM2.
-The SD-AV consists of the qop (quality of protection) value, the authentication algorithm, realm, and a hash, called H(A1), of the IMPI, realm, and password.
-Refer to RFC 2617 [12] for additional information on the values in the authentication vector for SIP Digest based authentication.
+The SD-AV consists of the qop (quality of protection) value, the authentication algorithm including SHA256 and MD5, realm, and two hashes, called H(A1)_256 and H(A1), of the IMPI, realm, and password.
+The H(A1)_SHA256 is calculated based on SHA256 while the H(A1) is calculated based on MD5.
+Refer to RFC 7616 [x] for additional information on the values in the authentication vector for SIP Digest based authentication.
+To maintain backwards compatibility with RFC2617 [12], the MD5 algorithm is still supported but not recommended.

 The qop value shall be set to "auth" since SIP Digest, as used in IMS, can only provide authentication, not message integrity.